 In the interest of awakening the ecological self, EcoSanghas, gatherings around the exploration and practice of EcoDharma, have an opportunity to enhance these rituals by including the local lands, waters themselves, as well as members of the living Earth community.

 As has been pointed out by Anishinaabe writer and educator, Hayden King, the significant risk with all of these rituals is that they are merely performative.See “‘I regret it’: Hayden King on writing Ryerson University’s territorial acknowledgement“ When they facilitate participants in only “checking a box,” they stand in the way of authentic response to historical injustice and ongoing threat For example, after each mass-shooting in a school, the exclusive focus on “thoughts and prayers” for the families of victims functions in part to thwart substantive policy change.
 Even as we offer this practice, we are cognizant of its potential to manifest counter to our intentions.

-Indeed, beyond recognition, repair and recoprocity are required to restore right relations.
-Corrina Gould, co-founder and a lead organizer for Indian People Organizing for Change offers here the wisdom of rematriating land and being a good guest on Indigenous lands.
+Indeed, beyond recognition, repair and reciprocity are required to restore right relations.
+Corrina Gould, Talking Chief/Spokesperson at Confederated Villages of Lisjan/Ohlone, co-founder and a lead organizer for Indian People Organizing for Change offers the wisdom of re-matriating land and being a good guest on Indigenous lands.

 As a White settler run organization, we move forward with humility and invite you to collaborate with us in this effort.
 Share your ideas and concerns in the comments section at the bottom of the page.